 You can choose the custom encryption mode, and we recommend selecting the Full (Strict) option.
 This ensures full encryption with a valid SSL certificate on your origin server.

-Step 6: Configure the Edge Certificates
+Step 6: Configure Edge Certificates

 Enable Always Use HTTPS and Automatic HTTPS Rewrites under SSL/TLS > Edge Certificates to force secure connections.